andrewdmullen/andrewdmullen.github.io/_pages/about.md

 * **Imaging Systems**: Jointly led the development of a custom submersible diver operated microscope, an underwater particle imaging velocimetry system, and a submersible digital holographic microscope - all used in ocean environments.
 * **Sensor Packages**: Led the design and fabrication of a custom multi-sensor instrument package for ROV exploration of deep sea brine pools.
-* **Robotics**: Member of the operations and development team of Icefin a custom underwater robot designed for polar exploration.
+* **Robotics**: Member of the operations and development team of 'Icefin' a custom underwater robot designed for polar exploration, performed three expeditions to Antarctica on the robot team.
 * **Ocean Worlds Exploration**: Co-led development of conceptual life detection payloads and concept missions to explore "ocean worlds" in our solar system such as Europa.

 ### Technical Skills
 * **Computing**: data analysis, image processing, computer vision [*Python*, *Matlab*]
-* **Optical**: imaging system design, computational imaging, microscopy, holography
+* **Optical**: imaging system design, computational imaging, microscopy, holography [*Zemax*]
 * **Electrical**: PCB design,  implementation of embedded computers and micro-controllers [*Eagle*, *Python*]
 * **Mechanical**: mechanical design, pressure housing design [*Solid Works*]
 * **Fluidic**: particle tracking velocimetry observations, fluid dynamics, water sampling systems